John da Silva Antao: Recognition

-He is the recipient of many awards and commendations.
+He is a recipient of many awards and commendations.
 The city of Elizabeth, through its Board of Education, on November 17, 2005 named a new school in his honor, recognizing in him one of the city's most active community leaders.
 Thus school no. 31, one of the newest buildings in the Elizabeth Public Schools bears the name of Monsignor João S. Antão School No. 31.